d3b-center/pbta-splicing/analyses/CLK1-splicing-impact-morpholino/README.md

 * `05-ora-analysis.R` performs an over-representation analysis on above splice events that hit functional sites
 * `06-conduct-gsva-analysis.R` performs GSVA on CLK1 morpholino and control morpholino DE and DS events.
 DS events are delineated by all functional events or all functional events in onco/tsgs.
 This module uses HALLMARK, KEGG, and DNA repair pathways from https://pubmed.ncbi.nlm.nih.gov/29617664/.
 * `07-run-gsva-comparisons.Rmd` performs CLK1 morpholino vs non targeting morpholino cell line treatment comparisons of GSVA scores HALLMARK, KEGG, and DNA repair pathways from https://pubmed.ncbi.nlm.nih.gov/29617664/.
 * `08-intersection-dex-des.R` intersects dysregulated genes to assess overlap between genes that are both differentially spliced and expressed.
 Generates Venn diagram and performs ORA of overlapping genes.
 * `09-plot_total-splicing-cases.R` plots number of splicing events per type per treatment.
+* `10-crispr-screen-intersection.R` plots the intersection of CLK1 targets and genes that are essential in HGGs (via CRISPR scores obtained from CCMA)

 ## Directory structure
 ```